MK Safeguarding Board 2017 Conference: ‘Tackling Exploitation: Safeguarding Children and Adults in Milton Keynes’

 If you have not used the MKSB event-booking system before, and need assistance, please contact the safeguarding board office, either by phone (01908 254003) or by email (email@example.com)

 Please ensure that you have secured the funding for your place and have authorisation from your line manager.
 A payment reference (eg PO number, or ITO number) should be provided at the point of booking.
-The closing date for applications is Monday 30th October 2017.
+The closing date for delegates to book a place is Tuesday 14 November 2017.

 If you have any questions about the conference, please e-mail firstname.lastname@example.org